jorritvm/infovis/README.md

 1. Run the notebook from vs code using the ipython kernel.

 ## Running the dashboard
-1. Run the dash app in `app/app.py` from your IDEA of choice
+1. Run the dash app in `app/app.py` from your IDE of choice
 2. Explore the app using your web browser.

 ## Contribute